thiagomarini/bbcnews-twitter/README.md

 ### Testing the App

-I used unittest, so just run the tests package as unittest run.
+I used unittest, so just run the /tests package as unittest run.

 ### License